 I have been known to make these with the refrigerated mashed potatoes you can find at the grocery store.

 Instant mashed potatoes also work well.
-Just make them and let them sit aside to cool for an hour or so.
+Just make them and let them set aside to cool for an hour or so.
 Most standard packages of instant mashed potatoes will make 2 cups of mashed potatoes.

-I used to make mashed potato pancakes, but found that they tend to fall apart while frying if they oil is off just a hair in either direction.
-Loaded Mashed Potato bites don’t seem to be a s fickle to me.
+I used to make mashed potato pancakes but found that they tend to fall apart while frying if they oil is off just a hair in either direction.
+Loaded Mashed Potato bites don’t seem to be as fickle to me.

-I also use the triple dip method, flour, eggs, then bread crumbs.
+I also use the triple dip method, flour, eggs, then breadcrumbs.
 It seems to hold everything in place much better and there is less mess on my oil when things don’t explode while frying.